 HLN's wellness expert Hannah Bullimore talks us through how to begin journaling, including a downloadable workbook to help you get started.

-The world of work is changing as many of us move from traditional 9-5 roles to self-employment, multiple roles and working from home.
-Staying on top of our work lives requires excellent organisation and so systems such as Bullet Journaling were born.
-As well as keeping super organised, journaling can also help you to keep positive and creative with gratitude journals reminding us of all we have to be thankful for and creative writing offering a new hobby to keep our minds busy.
+As well as keeping you super organised, journaling can also help you to keep positive and creative with gratitude journals reminding us of all we have to be thankful for and creative writing offering a new hobby to keep our minds busy.